oblivia-simplex/Narrativity/2_duncan.md

 description, an obstacle even to the sight of family.
 Perhaps I am these trees along the freeway dusty with carbon monoxide or the eucalyptus behind the nursing home shedding.
-The body takes much longer to break free of limbs, forgetting my other daughter\'s name
+The body takes much longer to break free of limbs, forgetting my other daughter's name